lhindman/pic16f1704-hello-morse-demo/README.md

 ![Data Visualizer Application](images/data_visualizer_serial.png "Data Visualizer for Serial Data")

-If you see the works "HELLO WORLD" repeated every few seconds, congratulations, you've sucessfully deployed the demo project to your device. :)
+If you see the words "HELLO WORLD" repeated every few seconds, congratulations, you've sucessfully deployed the demo project to your device. :)

 ## Standalone Chip
 The curiosity development board is great, but the purpose of using these PIC microcontrollers is to integrate them into our electronics projects.
 Our next step is to build a small PIC16F1704 circuit on a breadboard and then use the MPLAB PICkit4 programmer to load code onto the PIC in circuit.